 - Can show up anywhere on the skin

 - Impacts mental health and quality of life

 - Greatly increases risk of skin infections

-While many of the psychological and physiological effects of eczema are the same in children and adults, the skin condition tends to look different between the two age groups.
+While many of the psychological and physiological effects of eczema are the same in children and adults, adult on-set eczema can have different physical characteristics from child-onset eczema.

 In adults, atopic dermatitis tends to be more scaly and dry than it is in children.
-This is likely due to the fact that in general, adults already have drier skin, which exacerbates these symptoms.
+This is likely due to the fact that, as discussed, adults have naturally drier skin than children, which can exacerbate eczema symptoms.